Learn how to remove a chair rail. Remove that traditional molding for a cleaner look for your walls.

 Why would you want to remove a chair rail?

 I removed mine because of style preference.
-Like I said, they’re very traditional and it’s not my taste.
+As I said, they’re very traditional and it’s not my taste.

 I also removed them because I have 8′ walls and I wanted them to feel higher.